Islet Biology: From Gene to Cell to Micro-Organ

 Grant No. 1R13DK122818-01

 Funding for this conference was made possible (in part) by 1R13DK122818-01 from the National Institutes of Health.
-The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention by trade names, commercial practices, or organizations imply endorsement by the U.S. Government.
+The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.